Sarnia Legionnaires (1954–1970): History

 The Legionnaires started out as a Big 10 Junior B Hockey League team in 1954.
 Prior to this they existed as the Sarnia Jr. Sailors, named after the Senior team.
 In 1956, the Big 10 was divided and the Legionnaires moved on with the Western League.
 In 1968, the league went renegade and declared itself Junior "A".
 As of February 1, 1970, the Legionnaires officially folded and disbanded.
 They were in direct financial competition with the Junior "B" Sarnia Bees, but lost popularity within the city forcing them to go out of business.
 Fan attendance had dropped from 1200 to 200 people per game, with the team over $10,000 CAD in debt.
 The team was owned by Branch 62 of the Royal Canadian Legion.
 The folding happened after the cancelling of a home game in late January against the Guelph Beef Kings.
 The announcement of the disbandment of the team was followed by an emergency meeting by the league to discuss the folding and how to handle the unbalanced schedule left through unplayed Legionnaires games.

 The Legionnaires won at least 5 Western league titles after the splitting of the Big 10.
 The Legionnaires also won four Sutherland Cups as All-Ontario Junior "B" Champions.
 The franchise had a total of five Sutherland Cup wins, counting the 1951 win when it was known as the Sailors.

-Even when they didn't win a title the Sarnia Legionnaires were almost always a top contender.
-They lost four Western Jr. 'B' finals.
-In all, they were in the Western Final nine times during their 14 seasons as a Jr. 'B' team.
-Ten times in 18 years if you count the team's record when it was known as the Sailors.
+The Sarnia Legionnaires were frequently among the leading teams in their league, even in seasons when they did not win a championship.
+During their 14 seasons as a Junior B team, they reached the Western Final nine times and were runners-up on four occasions.
+Including the team’s earlier history as the Sailors, they appeared in the Western Final ten times over an 18-year period.